 Copperas Cove and Hebron went back and forth in the first set as the Lady Dawgs started off on a 12-7 run, then the Lady Hawks (36-11) went on a 9-2 run of their own to win the first set 25-22.

-“We didn’t play great, we didn’t play our best game,” said Copperas Cove head volleyball coach Cari Lowery, “and in 5A playoffs you can’t even have one kid that has an average game, everybody’s got to play their best every time.”
+“We didn’t play great,” said Copperas Cove head volleyball coach Cari Lowery.
+“We didn’t play our best game and in 5A playoffs you can’t even have one kid that has an average game, everybody’s got to play their best every time.”

 Hebron started the second set with 8 straight points with the help of some questionable calls.

-“I think the official took us out of our system a little bit, you know, I mean just random crazy calls,” Lowery said, “that hurt us and we started playing a little bit safe, because we didn’t know what was gonna get called.”
+“I think the official took us out of our system a little bit, you know, I mean just random crazy calls.”
+Lowery added.
+“That hurt us and we started playing a little bit safe, because we didn’t know what was gonna get called.”

 After a Copperas Cove timeout the Lady Dawgs battled back to within one point at 23-22 in the second set, but eventually fell 25-22.